Freddymorato/sinatra-soccer-training-tracker/README.md

 This app was built using Ruby and Sinatra.

-To use this app, clone down the repository, cd into the app directory, then run bundle install to ensure you have all the proper gems installed and ready to use.
-Then, run rake db:migrate and rake db:seed to setup the database.
+To use this app, clone down the repository, cd into the app directory, then run `bundle install` to ensure you have all the proper gems installed and ready to use.
+Then, run rake `rake db:migrate` and rake `db:seed` to setup the database.

-After that is complete you should be able to type shotgun to launch the app on the default port.
+After that is complete you should be able to type `shotgun` to launch the app on the default port.

 ## License